-The assessment of the applicant's intention to leave the territory of the Member State before the expiry of the visa depends mainly on the stability of his/her socio-economic situation in his country of residence: stability of the employment, of the financial situation, of the family ties.
+The assessment of the applicant's intention to leave the territory of the Member State before the expiry of the visa depends mainly on the stability of his/her socio-economic situation in his/her country of residence: stability of the employment, of the financial situation, of the family ties.
 This assessment leads to the determination of a risk.

-Additional comments and examples (1) reservation of or return or round ticket In general a paid return ticket is not required but can be requested in exceptional circumstances.
-Ticket reservation free of charge often not possible (2) proof of financial means in the country of residence 'Financial means'may be proved by recent bank statements showing movement of means over a certain period (minimum the last three months).
-(3) proof of employment 'Employment' may be proved by a work contract; certificate of employment; or information on professional status, bank statements, proof of social security contribution.
-(4) proof of real estate property 'Real estate property' may be proved by title-deed.
-(5) proof of integration into the country of residence: family ties; professional status.
+Additional comments and examples 1) reservation of or return or round ticket A paid return ticket should not be required upon lodging but may be requested in exceptional circumstances when the visa has been issued.
+As ticket reservation is often not possible, in such cases the consulate should ascertain that the applicant has sufficient financial means to buy the tickets. proof of financial means in the country of residence 'Financial means'may be proved by recent bank statements showing movement of means over a certain period (minimum the last three months).
+3) proof of employment 'Employment' may be proved by a work contract; certificate of employment; or information on professional status, bank statements, proof of social security contribution.
+4) proof of real estate property 'Real estate property' may be proved by title-deed.
+5) proof of integration into the country of residence: family ties; professional status.
 'Family ties' may be proved by a marriage certificate or any document regarding parents and/or children and their place of residence.

-C. DOCUMENTATION IN RELATI ON TO THE APPLICANT'S FAMILY SITUATION Additional comments and examples (1) consent of parental authority or legal The consent of the parental authority or legal guardianship (when a minor does not travel guardian should be requested from applicants with them); less than 18 years of age, irrespective of the age of majority in the country of residence, and therefore irrespective of discrimination which may exist between the sexes regarding the age of majority.
-The consulate shall accept a consent given in the legal form of the country where the minor resides.
-(2) proof of family ties with the host/inviting person.
+C. DOCUMENTATION IN RELATION SITUATION TO THE APPLICANT'S FAMILY Additional comments and examples (1) Minors: consent of person(s) exercising parental authority or legal guardian (when a minor does not travel with them); Consent should be requested from applicants less than 18 years of age, irrespective of the age of majority in the country of residence, and therefore irrespective of discrimination which may exist between the sexes regarding the age of majority.
+The consent letter should contain contact details of the persons giving the consent.
+Such consent should be required for each envisaged trip.
+The consulate should accept a consent given in the legal form of the country where the minor resides.
+See also point 6.15.
+A parent may travel with the minor without the other parent's consent, or against the other parent's wishes, when the parent travelling with the child has sole parental responsibility for the child (established by law or by a court or the relevant competent authority, according to the national law of the country where the minor resides) or where a court measure allows such travel Other relevant documents Recent certified extract of custody register Recent certified extract of residence and / or a certified copy of birth certificate Custody or access court order, if relevant Copy of the divorce decree, if relevant (2) proof of family ties with the host/inviting person.